gracefullight/gracefullight.github.io/blog/ielts/troubleshooting/ielts-speaking-tests-part3.md

   - `like feeling thrills`
   - `make adventurous friends`.
   - `prefer to get together with those who are not cowards`.
-  - `prove thier strength by doing adventurous activities`.
+  - `prove their strength by doing adventurous activities`.
 - Do older people like adventurous activities?
   - `some older people like`
   - `to keep their health`